michaelnowotny/cocos/README.md

 ## Benchmark
 ### Single GPU Benchmark
-This benchmark compares the runtime performance of the option pricing example under a Heston stochastic volatility model on the CPU using NumPy and the GPU using Cocos and CuPy.
+This benchmark compares the runtime performance of the option pricing example under a Heston stochastic volatility model on the CPU using NumPy on a single core as well as on all cores simultaneously and the GPU using Cocos and CuPy.
 CuPy is another package that provides a NumPy-like API for GPU computing.

 The results were produced on a machine with an Intel Core i7 3770K with 32GB of RAM and a NVidia GeForce GTX 1070 running Windows 10.
 Two Million paths are being simulated with